mpmadhuranga/smartInvoicing/README.md

 ### Quick Installation

-1.access the repository in bitbucket

-2.generate a ssh key

-3.add generated ssh key in bitbucket
+Feel free to clone this , invoicing system with inventory support

-4.cloned the project using this url
+1.cloned the project using this url

-5.restore db.sql
+2.restore db.sql

-6.update database password in database.php
+3.update database password in database.php

-7.access database
+4.access database

-8.composer install
+5.composer install

-9.npm install
+6.npm install

-10.run system
+7.run system